 The Corra Foundation exists to make a difference to the lives of people and communities.
 It works with others to encourage positive change, opportunity, fairness and growth of aspirations which improve quality of life.
 It operates a number of funding programmes.
-The Foundation has made almost 24,000 grants to charities across Scotland.
+Since 1985 the Foundation has distributed almost £193million and made almost 24,000 grants to charities across Scotland.
 These range from the well-known to small individual community groups receiving a few hundred pounds for a local project.
 Check the website for details of previous grants awarded and for funds currently open.